bruno147/fsmdriver/README.md

 -------------

 To better understand this code it is possible to use doxygen to generate an html file containing the this documentation.
+Please note that depending which driver you want to generate the documentation(via doxygen) it is needed to change the INPUT files at Doxyfile to FSMDriver3 or FSMDriver5(by default it is set at FSMDriver3).
 Assuming that doxygen is installes follow the steps bellow:

 ```
 $ cd ~/fsmdriver